integralfx/MemTestHelper/DDR4 OC Guide.md

 # Overclocking
 ## Finding the Maximum Frequency
 1. On Intel, start off with 1.15v VCCSA and VCCIO.
 On AMD, start off with 1.10v SOC.
 2. Set DRAM voltage to 1.40v.
-If you're using Micron/SpecTek ICs, exluding Rev. E.
+If you're using Micron/SpecTek ICs, exluding Rev. E, set 1.35v.
 3. Set primary timings to 16-20-20-40 (tCL-tRCD-tRP-tRAS).
 4. Increase the DRAM frequency until it doesn't boot into Windows any more.
 Keep in mind the expectations detailed above.
    * If you're on Intel, a quick way of knowing if you're unstable is to examine the RTLs and IOLs.
 Each group of RTLs and IOLs correspond to a channel.
 Within each group, there are 2 values which correspond to each DIMM.